frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ## Next Steps

-If you want to go deeper with `frees-rpc`, we have a complete example at [freestyle-rpc-examples](https://github.com/frees-io/freestyle-rpc-examples) repository, which is based on the [Route Guide Demo](https://grpc.io/docs/tutorials/basic/java.html#generating-client-and-server-code) originally shared by the [gRPC Java Project](https://github.com/grpc/grpc-java/tree/6ea2b8aacb0a193ac727e061bc228b40121460e3/examples/src/main/java/io/grpc/examples/routeguide).
+If you want to go deeper with [frees-rpc], we have a complete example at [freestyle-rpc-examples] repository, which is based on the [Route Guide Demo](https://grpc.io/docs/tutorials/basic/java.html#generating-client-and-server-code) originally shared by the [gRPC Java Project](https://github.com/grpc/grpc-java/tree/6ea2b8aacb0a193ac727e061bc228b40121460e3/examples/src/main/java/io/grpc/examples/routeguide).

 ## Comparing HTTP and RPC

-This extra section is not specifically about `frees-rpc`.
-Very often our microservices architectures are based on `HTTP` where perhaps the it is not the best glue to connect them, and `RPC` might fit better.
+This extra section is not specifically about [frees-rpc].
+Very often our microservices architectures are based on `HTTP` where perhaps the it is not the best glue to connect them, and [RPC] services might fit better.

-[Metrifier](https://github.com/47deg/metrifier) is a project where we compare, in different bounded ecosystems, `HTTP` and` RPC`.
+[Metrifier] is a project where we compare, in different bounded ecosystems, `HTTP` and` RPC`.
 And it turns out RPC is usually faster than RPC.
 If you want to know more about it, we encourage you to take look at it.

 # References